gperdrizet/PUBSUM/pubsum/benchmarks/huggingface_GPU_inference/NOTES.md

 ## 1. FlashAttention-2 not implemented by model

 ## 2. autoGPTQ does not support T5 models

+## 3. AWQ only works on GPUs with compute >= 8.0
-## 3. Attempting to load model with 8 bit quantization gives the following error
+## 4. Attempting to load model with 8 bit quantization gives the following error

 ```
 Error named symbol not found at line 529 in file /mmfs1/gscratch/zlab/timdettmers/git/bitsandbytes/csrc/ops.cu